topcoder-platform-templates/specification-templates/QA - Bug Hunt - Challenge Template.md

-*   _Please Apply ‘QA’ tag from the Direct when you are running a Bug Hunt Challenge._
+*   _Please apply the ‘QA’ tag when you are creating a Bug Hunt Challenge._
-*   _Please check the Orange highlighted sections carefully and adjust accordingly._
+*   _Please check the sections in parethesis and adjust accordingly.
+These sections contain guidance and options._
-*   _Please remove the green highlighted section after filling all the details_
+*   _Please remove the sections in parethesis before activating the challenge._
-*   _If there are multiple prizes please set them in OR._
 *   _All the bug hunts have **24hr notification period** without posting the testing data.
 For that period you can post a notification like below._
 *   _Remove this section before posting the challenge._